For private clinic and private instruction:

-Labor inductions run at least 2 hours, sometimes three.
+Labor inductions run at least two hours, sometimes three.
+These are always in person.

-For young children, 30-45 minutes is enough.
-(45 minutes allows time for training the parent in acupressure techniques appropriate to the child.)
+For young children, 30-45 minutes is enough for an in-person treatment.
+(45 minutes allows time for training the parent in acupressure techniques appropriate to the child.
+Training the parent virtually may take longer, but we would simply take more sessions to cover the work.)

-For older children 45-60 minutes are appropriate; for teens, full-length sessions may work better.
+For older children 45-60 minutes are appropriate for in-person work; for teens, full-length sessions may work better.

 Private Qi Gong lessons are generally one hour.